jegali/AI_for_Trading/README.md

 # AI for Trading

-This repository contains detailed notes and multiple projects implemented in Python for the "AI for Healthcare"-Nanodegree of Udacity.
+This repository contains detailed notes and multiple projects implemented in Python for the "AI for Trading"-Nanodegree of Udacity.
 <br/><br/>

 ## Course 1: Basic Quantitative Trading